Abdullah-Malik/spotified/Readme.md

 # Spotified

-Spotified is a strongly typed Spotify Web API SDK for both Browser and Node.js environments.
-It provides an easy-to-use interface for interacting with the Spotify API, supporting various authorization flows and API endpoints.
+Spotified is a strongly typed Spotify Web API SDK for both browser and Node.js environments.
+It provides an easy-to-use interface for interacting with the Spotify API, supporting all authorization flows and API endpoints.

 ## Table of Contents